-The district makes the following documents available to the public:
+The cooperative and member districts ensure the following documents are available to the public:

 - 1. Comprehensive Plan for Special Education - 2.
-IDEA Federal Application for Funds (Part B and Section 619)

-3. Any application, evaluation, periodic program plan or report relating to each federal program including auditor reports, statement of assurance budget and grant materials.;
+Any application, evaluation, periodic program plan or report relating to each federal program including auditor reports, statement of assurance budget and grant materials.;